Welcome to ForestWind Siberian's online home!

 Our many years of sad experiences with the death of one sick rescue cat after another led our family to the healthy and hypoallergenic Siberian cat.
 As a cat allergic family with asthma issues, the Siberian breed has been a whole new wonderful world!

 hypoallergenic cats does not deprive rescue / shelter cats of homes.
-We place most of our kittens into allergic or asthmatic pet homes.
+Most of our ForestWind Siberians were placed into allergic or asthmatic pet homes.
 Folks who have cat allergies are unable to adopt a shelter cat .
 We also find that folks employed in educational, health, and other service fields can be

 concerned about carrying fel d-1 into work on their clothing and hair that cause distress to cat allergic patients, students, or clients.